lincot/dotfiles/ff_configuration.md

 - Language and Appearance/Fonts/Advanced...
   - Serif and Sans-Serif: Fira Sans
   - Monospace: Fira Code
-  - size: 18 or so
-  - (may break some sites) ❎
-  Allow pages to choose their own fonts, instead of your selections above
+  - ❎ Allow pages to choose their own fonts, instead of your selections above
+- Zoom/Default zoom/👁️ choose a comfortable level
 - Files and Applications/Downloads/✅ Always ask you where to save files

 ### Search